9ae/bagel/femmenoir/Draft 3.md

 He looks all over the house, and finally see the car keys are missing.
 He picks up his phone to call Diane.

+# I. Elanor visits Diane

+## Int.
+Diane's apartment - night

+DIANE in a silk bathrobe, a glass of red wine.
+She looks outside as her phone rings, she makes no motion to answer it.

+DIANE (VO)
+That night Ken called me four times.
+I let them go to voicemail.
+I knew what was coming.
+Whether he ends it, or I end it when we talk again.
+Should have known it was all too good to be true.
+What we had will all just fade into a beautiful memory.

+The doorbell rings, DIANE almost spills her wine.

+DIANE
+Guess there's no avoiding now.

+She walks down the steps to open the door, expecting to see Ken.

+DIANE
+We need to talk, right?

+ELANOR
+We most certainly do.

+DIANE looks up to realize it's not Ken.
+The two women stand there looking at each other for a long moment.
+DIANE opens her door wider and steps back, giving space for ELANOR  to enter.
+She steps in closing the door.
+As they walk up the stairs.

+ELANOR
+Nice place, do you life here alone?

+DIANE
+Yea, when my company moved offices from the city to all the way in deep Queens.
+It didn't make sense to be paying all that money no green space at all.

+When they reach the living area, ELANOR scans the room.

+ELANOR
+So, this is where he goes when I'm at tutoring or at church.

+DIANE
+I didn't know...

+ELANOR
+Know what?
+That it was my husband you have over?

+DIANE takes a step backward.

+ELANOR
+You knew enough to find me.

+DIANE *takes in a breathe.*
+I just found out a few days ago.

+ELANOR *sighs*
+This again?

+DIANE
+What do you mean?

+ELANOR
+Don't think you were the first.
+And you certainly won't be the last.

+DIANE *looks away, holding back tears.*
+I really thought what he and I had was special.

+ELANOR
+Didn't we all?
+What sweetness did he whisper?
+Promises he made?
+Promises knew he could never keep?

+DIANE
+If you knew about this all along, why do you....?

+ELANOR
+Stay in this marriage?
+We've been together since high school, my family have adopted him as their own, he goes to our church.
+They all love him.
+A divorce would....My family can't afford another scandal.

+DIANE
+You mean another time when Ken had....

+ELANOR *shakes her head*
+No. It's not that, he's smart enough to not dip his toes into that pool.
+In middle school, I got pretty close with the pastor's daughter.

+DIANE
+Oh, you're a moth, huh?

+ELANOR
+We didn't know what to call it, but we were a little more than best friends.

+DIANE
+Believed they called it "gal pals" back in the day.

+ELANOR
+One afternoon, her mom walked up to give us snacks.
+*twirls Diane's wine glass*
+Then suddenly my family was going to another church.

+DIANE
+I guess... guess... your family is rather religious?

+ELANOR
+Not really.
+It wasn't that.

+DIANE
+Maybe they didn't want to admit it to themselves...

+ELANOR
+They never asked if I am... if I like...
+Mom just said "that girl is a bad influence.
+Next Sunday we're checking out St. Robert Bellarmine".
+*She chuckles*
+We weren't even Catholic.
+But church is the only community we had since coming to the States.
+Our old pastor helped my dad find his first job.
+I can't afford for my family to at the center of gossip again.
+Not after, we've finally found or place in this country.

+DIANE
+So you...?

+ELANOR
+Rather, not know to be honest.
+But you came to find me, and...

+DIANE
+I'm going to end things with him.

+ELANOR
+It doesn't matter if you do, I'm still trapped in his marriage.
+Sometimes I wish some horrible accident will fall upon him.
+Better a widow than divorcee.